-- A. Stormwater management facilities would be located on fill. - B. Site areas include steep slopes (>25 percent) and/or geologic hazard zone designations (per OCMC 17.44).
-A geotechnical engineering or geologist report and City approval is required for infiltration facilities on moderate slopes of 10 to 25 percent. - C. Sites in areas of seasonal high groundwater table.
-For site planning submittal, sites with jurisdictional wetlands or FEMA floodplains may be required to perform a seasonal high groundwater table assessment and determine that the seasonal groundwater table is at least 12 inches below the proposed bottom elevation of stormwater infiltration facilities.

-- D. Sites with contaminated soils.
+- A. The site has low infiltration rates of less than 2.0 inches per hour as proven by infiltration testing and/or analysis. - B. Stormwater management facilities would be located on fill. - C. Site areas include steep slopes (>25 percent) and/or geologic hazard zone designations (per OCMC 17.44).
+A geotechnical engineering or geologist report and City approval is required for infiltration facilities on moderate slopes of 10 to 25 percent. - D. Sites in areas of seasonal high groundwater table.
+For site preliminary design submittal, sites with jurisdictional wetlands or FEMA floodplains may be required to perform a seasonal high groundwater table assessment and determine that the seasonal groundwater table is at least 12 inches below the proposed bottom elevation of stormwater filtration facilities. - E. Sites with contaminated soils.
 Sites that have contaminated soils must be evaluated by the Oregon Department of Environmental Quality and/or the U.S. Environmental Protection Agency to determine if areas on the property are suitable for infiltration without the risk of mobilizing contaminants in the soil or groundwater.
-Documentation showing contamination assessment and determination must be submitted to the City at the time of application. - E. There is a conflict with required source controls for high-risk sites.
+Documentation showing contamination assessment and determination must be submitted to the City at the time of application. - F. There is a conflict with required source controls for high-risk sites.

 The financial viability of constructing onsite infiltration facilities is not sufficient justification to move to a stormwater management strategy lower on the hierarchy.
 The applicant must demonstrate that the proposed development site has one or more of the physical limitations listed in this section.
+A geotechnical report or other technical report provided by a licensed professional may be required to document limiting conditions.